-Connecting the solar farm to the grid, the Cupertino-Electric built substation facilitates the delivery of power from the solar modules to customers of PG&E, who is purchasing the power generated by the Copper Mountain Solar 2 site.
+Connecting the solar farm to the grid, Cupertino Electric built the substation facilitates to deliver power from the solar modules to customers of utility PG&E, who is purchasing the power generated by the Copper Mountain Solar 2 site.
 Construction of the substation began in late 2011 was completed in the summer of 2012.